FRBNY-DSGE/StateSpaceRoutines.jl/README.md

 ## Precompilation

-The `DSGE.jl` package is not precompiled by default because when running code in parallel, we want to re-compile the copy of `DSGE.jl` on each processor to guarantee the right version of the code is being used.
-If users do not anticipate using parallelism, then users ought to change the first line of `src/DSGE.jl` from
+The `StateSpaceRoutines.jl` package is not precompiled by default because when running code in parallel, we want to re-compile the copy of `StateSpaceRoutines.jl` on each processor to guarantee the right version of the code is being used.
+If users do not anticipate using parallelism, then users ought to change the first line of `src/StateSpaceRoutines.jl` from

 ```
 isdefined(Base, :__precompile__) && __precompile__(false)